 Buffer time: Take some time to set up the class and test the things you have planned.
 You will lose the attention of the students if you are searching for a document after a class starts.
 Don’t overshoot time; nobody likes it.
 Your students are not even listening to you if you are overshooting time.

 Interactive activities: Give interactive activities so that students can engage in the spot.
 You will also get to know who is paying attention and who is not.
 Give activities that are offline too.
-You can ask them to talk to their parents and ask them what they think is the difference between regular cotton or organic cotton clothes.
+You can ask them to talk to their parents and ask them what they think is the difference between regular cotton and organic cotton clothes.
 This generation has the attention of a goldfish.
 If the classes are not interesting and interactive, the students won’t take back much from your class.

 Give students the benefit of the doubt: The student may have really had some technical issues or some personal issues.
 Teachers may consider cutting some slack as everyone is going through a hard time.
 Cut yourself some slack too because online classes are new for you too.
 Don’t stress if there are technical problems.